raygun101/MarkupKit/README.md

         ...
     </LMTableViewCell>

-Layout margin components may also be specified individually; this is discussed in more detail later.
+MarkupKit also adds properties to `UIView` that allow layout margin components to be specified individually.
+This is discussed in more detail later.

 ### Localization
 Localization is performed automatically by MarkupKit.
 If an attribute does not fall into any of the previously mentioned categories, MarkupKit attempts to look up a localized version of the attribute's value before setting the property value.